mttrin93/bess-intra-trading/README.md

 ## Citation

-If you use `bess_intra_trading` in published work, please cite the repository.
+If you use `bess-intra-trading` in published work, please cite the repository.

 ## License